turismo · · Updated on

 - Do I need to bring a raincoat?

-- It’s advisable to bring a light poncho, though the need may be less than during peak flow periods.
+- A light poncho is advisable, but the need may be less than during peak-flow periods.

 Live tools